hphelion/documentation/hz.gettingstarted.md

 ***Images and Snapshots Image 1

-2. To delete an image, click the box next to its name and click "Delete Images" in the upper-right hand navigation.
+2. To delete an image, select the check box in the left column next to its name and click "Delete Images" in the upper-right hand navigation.

 3. To create an image, click "+Create Image" in the top navigation to open the "Create an Image" pop-up.

 4. Enter an image name and an optional description in the respective fields.

 5. Click the drop-down menu under "Select an Image Source."
-Depending which image source you use, enter the HTTP URL in the "Image Location" field or click  "Choose File" to select the image source.

-**Important** Only images available via an HTTP URL are supported.
+Depending on which image source you use, enter the HTTP URL in the "Image Location" field or click  "Choose File" to select the image source. **Important** Only images available via an HTTP URL are supported.
 Compressed image binaries (.zip and .tar.gz) are supported.
 The "Image Location" field MUST be a valid and direct URL to the image binary.
 URLs that redirect or serve error pages will result in unusable images.

 6. Click the drop-down box in the "Format" field and select your format.

 7. Enter the minimum disk space required to boot the image in the "Minimum Disk (GB)" Field.
 If none entered, the field defaults to 0 (no minimum).

-8. Click "Public" or "Protected."
-OK, so what does Public vs Protected mean exactly?

-9. Click the blue "Create Image" button.
+8. Click the blue "Create Image" button.

-10. After creating an image, it appears under the "Project" tab on the "Images and Snapshots" page.
-Launch as many instances as you like from the image you created.
+9. After creating an image, it appears under the "Project" tab on the "Images and Snapshots" page.
+Launch as many instances as you like from your image.

-**Add Lin's stuff to this section.
-Shared field - if someone makes an image available to you it shows up in Shared Field.
-Add other explanations from Lin.**

 **Note** You can create volume images the same way you create instance images, but you cannot create an image with a volume attached.
 You must attach the volume to each instance separately.